RajatRasal/rajatrasal.github.io/about.md

 layout: default
 title: About
 ---
-### `whoami`
+### > `whoami`
 I am a 2nd year student currently studying **Computing at Imperial College London**.

 When I'm coding, I'll almost always be using 💙**Python**💙and **Bash (in <a href="https://github.com/RajatRasal/vimrc">VIM</a>)**, but I have used a wide range of other programming languages and tools since **I started programming around 6 years ago**.
 These range from using cloud based technologies, such as **GCP and AWS**, to **JAVA** for most of my university projects and **C++ and C** for low level things, amongst many others.
 Web dev is fun too (I'm loving **<a href="https://medium.com/javascript-scene/the-typescript-tax-132ff4cb175b">Typescript</a>** at the moment).

 ##### Experience
 After working under **<a href="https://www.imperial.ac.uk/people/g.gorman">Gerard Gorman</a> and <a href="https://www.imperial.ac.uk/people/p.kelly">Paul Kelly</a> at IC last summer as a software research intern**, I became very interested in Machine Learning and Data Science.
-This was in part due to Gerard letting me borrow his copy of **"Hands-On Machine Learning with Scikit-Learn and TensorFlow" by Aurélien Géron** (which I am yet to return), which is an absolutely amazing book.
+This was in part due to Gerard letting me borrow his copy of <a href="https://www.amazon.co.uk/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291">**"Hands-On Machine Learning with Scikit-Learn and TensorFlow" by Aurélien Géron**</a> (which I am yet to return) [^keras], which is an absolutely amazing book.

+[^keras]: There is a new version <a href="https://www.amazon.co.uk/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646/ref=pd_lpo_sbs_14_img_1/258-0149394-3034873?_encoding=UTF8&psc=1&refRID=D3YB5NMRD2P0RVTAKHM9">coming out soon</a> which includes Keras!

 ##### Projects
 I have worked on a number of awesome **ML and Data Science projects** since then: